Flying while pregnant and other travel considerations

 The second trimester, the months in your pregnancy when you probably feel the best and have the most energy, is a great time for a trip.
 In fact, vacationing with your partner during this period might be an ideal chance to spend some fun time alone together before the baby arrives!

-Travel in the third trimester may be uncomfortable and can be risky, since you could go into preterm labor many miles away from your own health care providers and hospital.
+Travel in the third trimester may be uncomfortable and can be risky, since you could go into preterm labour many miles away from your own health care providers and hospital.
 Some airlines will not allow women in their ninth month of pregnancy to fly without a physician's letter of permission, and sometimes that letter must be written within 72 hours of flight time.
 And most health care providers would probably not be willing to give permission because of these risks.
 So if you do have business or vacation travel plans, try to complete them in the first six months of your pregnancy and stay closer to home in the last three months.

 If your pregnancy has been normal, you can probably feel very confident about traveling.
 However, if your pregnancy has been labeled high risk because of complications such as preterm contractions, bleeding, pregnancy-induced hypertension (PIH), or gestational diabetes, it would be wise to postpone prolonged travel or travel that's far from home.
 Short trips within close proximity to home are probably quite safe and can be just as much fun.